chandradiproy/telent-scout-chatbot/README.md

 # 🤖 TalentScout AI Hiring Assistant

-An intelligent, conversational AI chatbot designed to conduct initial candidate screenings for the fictional recruitment agency, "TalentScout".
-This project leverages Large Language Models (LLMs) via the Groq API to create a dynamic, robust, and user-friendly hiring assistant.
+An intelligent, multilingual AI chatbot designed to conduct initial candidate screenings for the fictional recruitment agency, "TalentScout".
+This project leverages Large Language Models (LLMs) via the Groq API to create a dynamic, robust, and user-friendly hiring assistant that can converse in multiple languages.

 ---